Unforgettable landscapes: Iceland

 Your first visit should be The Golden Circle to see Thingvellir National Park, declared World Heritage Site by UNESCO.
 There, you will admire the famous Öxarárfoss waterfall.
 Geology lovers should know that this is the point where the American and Eurasian tectonic plates separate.
 Don’t leave the park without seeing Strokkur geyser, which ejects boiling water every fifteen minutes to a height of 50 feet.

 Nearby is the captivating 180-foot-high twin waterfall Gullfoss and Seljalandfoss.
 To the south, there are two beaches.
 Dyrhólaey is characterized by its black sand, and Vik is renowned for its basalt columns.
-A mandatory visit while in this area is
+A mandatory visit while in this area is to the largest glacial lake in the whole island, Jökulsárlón, where you can see seals and floating icebergs.

 Iceland’s extreme beauty and savage landscapes are also a source of inspiration for active travelers who love nature.